ai-in-a-shell/start/README.md

 # AI in a Shell - Interactive AI Tutorials

-Welcome to the central repository for **AI in a Shell**, your go-to platform for hands-on AI tutorials!
+Welcome to the central repository for **ai-in-a-shell**, your go-to platform for hands-on AI tutorials!
 Explore cutting-edge AI tools and techniques through practical examples and projects.
 This repository serves as a directory for all tutorials available on [ai-in-a-shell.com](https://ai-in-a-shell.com).

 ---